AuthGuard/DocsSite/docs/quick-start.md

 In this file we are basically just creating a MongoDB container called mongodb, and another container called my_authguard.
-For the AuthGuard container, we are mounting two local directories which to make the server pick the configuration we have for the environment as well as JWT signing and encryption keys.
+For the AuthGuard container, we are mounting two local directories to make the server pick the configuration we have for the environment as well as JWT signing and encryption keys.